-Greitens brandishes gun in video, says he’s ‘RINO hunting’
+Facebook: Greitens’ ‘RINO hunting’ video violates standards

-WASHINGTON (AP) — Eric Greitens, a Republican candidate for U.S. Senate in Missouri, posted a campaign video ad on social media on Monday that shows him brandishing a shotgun and declaring that he’s hunting RINOs, or Republicans In Name Only.
+WASHINGTON (AP) — Facebook on Monday removed a campaign video by a U.S. Senate candidate in Missouri for violating “policies prohibiting violence and incitement,” because the ad showed the Republican brandishing a shotgun and declaring that he was hunting RINOs, or Republicans in Name Only.

-In the video, Greitens identifies himself as a Navy SEAL and says he’s going RINO hunting.
+In the video, candidate Eric Greitens identifies himself as a Navy SEAL and says he’s going RINO hunting.
 “The RINO feeds on corruption and is marked by the stripes of cowardice,” he whispers outside a building before a tactical unit breaks through a door and throws what appear to be flash-bang grenades inside.

 Greitens, a former Missouri governor who resigned in disgrace in 2018, enters through the smoke and says, “Join the MAGA crew.
 Get a RINO hunting permit.
 There’s no bagging limit, no tagging limit and it doesn’t expire until we save our country.”